Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Introduction

-Existing works from bidders' perspective are mostly about ``learning to bid'', studying on how to design no-regret algorithms for a bidder to bid in various formats of repeated auctions, including first price auctions \citep{balseiro_contextual_2019, han2020learning, badanidiyuru2021learning}, second price auctions \citep{iyer_mean_2014, weed_online_2016}, and more general auctions \citep{feng_learning_2018, karaca2020no}.
-Those works take the perspective of a \emph{single} bidder, without considering the interaction among \emph{multiple} bidders all learning to bid at the same time.
+Existing works from bidders' perspective are mostly about ``learning to bid'', studying how to design no-regret algorithms for a bidder to bid in various formats of repeated auctions, including first-price auctions \citep{balseiro_contextual_2019, han2020learning, zhang2022leveraging, badanidiyuru_learning_2023, wang2023learning, han_optimal_2025, galgana2025learning}, second-price auctions \citep{iyer_mean_2014, weed_online_2016}, and more general auctions \citep{feng_learning_2018, karaca2020no}.
+Those works take the perspective of a \emph{single} bidder, without considering the interaction among \emph{multiple} bidders, all learning to bid at the same time.
 We instead study the consequence of such interaction, showing that the learning dynamics of multiple bidders may or may not converge to the Nash equilibrium of the auction.

-In addition to the aforementioned works by \cite{feng_convergence_2021} and \cite{hon-snir_learning_1998}, other works on Nash equilibrium convergence of online learning algorithms in first price auctions include, e.g., empirical works by \cite{bichler_learning_2021, goke_bidders_2022, banchio2022artificial} and a theoretical work by \cite{kolumbus2021auctions}. \cite{bichler_learning_2021} and \cite{banchio2022artificial} observe convergence results for some learning algorithms experimentally. \cite{kolumbus2021auctions} prove that in repeated first price auctions with two mean-based learning bidders, \emph{if} the dynamics converge to some limit, then this limit must be a CCE in which the bidder with the higher value submits bids that are close to the lower value.
-However, they do not give conditions under which the dynamics converge.
+\paragraph{\bf Multi-agent learning in first-price auctions.} In addition to the aforementioned works by \cite{feng_convergence_2021} and \cite{hon-snir_learning_1998}, we review some other works on multi-agent learning in first-price auctions.
+Experimentally, \citep{bichler_learning_2021, goke_bidders_2022, banchio_artificial_2022} observe the convergence for some learning algorithms.
+Theoretically, \citep{kolumbus_auctions_2022} proves that in repeated first-price auctions with two mean-based learning bidders, \emph{if} the dynamics converge to some limit, then this limit must be a CCE in which the bidder with the higher value submits bids that are close to the lower value.
+However, they do not provide conditions under which the dynamics converge.
 We prove that the dynamics converge if the two bidders have the same value and in fact converge to the stronger notion of a Nash equilibrium.
-This result complements \cite{kolumbus2021auctions} and supports the aforementioned empirical findings.
+Our results complement \cite{kolumbus_auctions_2022} and support the aforementioned experimental findings.

-Finally, a recent work by \cite{wu_multi-agent_2022} observes that, although no-regret learning algorithms are able to learn Nash equilibria in iterative-dominance-solvable games, some of those games require an exponential convergence time for many no-regret algorithms.
-Our fixed-value first price auction game is iterative-dominance-solvable in some cases but not all.
-And we do not know the exact convergence rate of no-regret (or mean-based) algorithms in our game.